rbonnefille/find-redact-attachments/README.md

-# Proof of Concpet - Find and Redact Attachments - Zendesk
+# Proof of Concept - Find and Redact Attachments - Zendesk

 This project provides a Python script to locate and redact sensitive information in attachments.
 It is designed to help users process files efficiently while ensuring data privacy.